 If there is no padding, a single zero octet is prepended to the identifier.

 The padded-id is prepended with a variable length input comprised of random octets called a tweak.
 The length of the tweak in bits, n, determines the baseline security of the scheme such that the probability of a duplicate identifier being generated, assuming a worst case of no padding, would be 1/2(n/2).
+Padding of the tweaked identifier increases the security of the scheme.

-The maximum amount of padding is determined by the size of the identifier being padded and the size of the
+The overhead of the scheme is 17 octets—1 for the pad indicator and 16 for the SIV tag—plus padding and plus the size of the tweak.
+Device identifiers that are greater than 233 octets cannot be opacified using this scheme.

-tweak in octets and is equal to 231 minus the sum of the lengths of the identifier and the tweak (231 is 248,

-the largest Device ID possible, minus 1 for the pad length, and minus 16 for the encryption overhead).
+Note: 233 is the maximum size of a device ID with no padding and no tweak minus the overhead.

 For example, an 8 octet tweak would provide collision resistance of at least 1/232 (in addition to that provided by the padding) and the tweaked-padded-id would be constructed as (assuming the values of the tweak are generated according to Annex J.5):